 1. Weakened Immune System

-Diseases and health conditions that damage or destroy the immune system will make you more susceptible to infection.
-HIV/AIDS, for instance, destroys cells of the immune system, as will other inflammatory and autoimmune conditions.
+Diseases and health conditions that damage or destroy the immune system make you more susceptible to infection.
+HIV/AIDS, for instance, destroys cells of the immune system, as do other inflammatory and autoimmune conditions.

-In fact, there was an increased incidence of oral thrush during the 1980s because of the escalation in HIV-infections and the AIDS epidemic.
+In fact, there was an increased incidence of oral thrush during the 1980s because of the escalation in HIV infections and the AIDS epidemic.
 This, along with a more widespread use of immunosuppressive medications and therapies, have contributed to the problem.
-(4, 5)

 According to the study, patients with recurrent candida overgrowth were more likely than the control group to have used birth control pills in the year before evaluation, to have used antibiotics in the last month and to have a higher number of lifetime sex partners, which increases the risk of candida vaginitis.